What is Process Mining? Here's a Guide!

 Process simulation enables analysts to simulate different parameters based on statistical models:

-- Waiting time for a task: In real life, a task is not executed immediately.
-For example, for a customer support center, analysts can model that one case is created every 10 minutes on average with an exponential distribution.
+- Waiting time for a task: A task is not executed immediately in real life.
+For example, analysts can model that one case is created every 10 minutes on average for a customer support center with an exponential distribution.

 - Processing time: This represents the duration of an activity.
 It may follow a normal distribution with a mean of 15 min and a standard deviation of 4 min.